gerald1248/openshift-unit/README.md

 OK
 ```

-## Adding tests
+## Writing your own tests
-To add your own tests, populate the folder `test` with additional files (containing functions and an instruction to add them to the test suite).
-To create an updated ConfigMap, run:
+To add tests, populate the folder `test` with additional files (each containing one or more Bash functions and an instruction to add them to the test suite).
+To update the ConfigMap, run:
 ```
 $ ./update-configmap.sh
 ```
-This will create the configmap from the contents of the `test` folder.
+This will refresh the configmap from the contents of the `test` folder.

 ## Cleanup
-The script `cleanup.sh` will remove the project `openshift-unit` and the `clusterrolebinding` that gives the serviceaccount `openshift-unit` read-only access to all projects.
+The script `cleanup.sh` will remove the project `openshift-unit` and the rolebinding that gives the serviceaccount `openshift-unit` read-only access to all projects.

 ## Building the image
 Use the script `docker-build.sh` to create a bespoke test runner image.
 In many cases, the version of the `oc` client should be adjusted from `latest` to a version that matches your cluster.